 Foundation Software Group is a developer of next-generation software for large law firms.
 The company is led by an accomplished team of professionals who have a proven track record of success in law firm application development.
-The company’s flagship offering is Foundation Experience Management, an enterprise software platform that helps firms leverage their collective work experience and the expertise of its lawyers.knowledge management, business development, experience management, marketing, km, proposals. expertise location
+The company’s flagship offering is Foundation Experience Management, an enterprise software platform that helps firms leverage their collective work experience and the expertise of its lawyers.business development, experience management, marketing, knowledge management, km, proposals. expertise location